 Learn Even More

-You may learn more about us by visiting pages throughout this web site or reading our 2015 Review, Strategic Plan 2017-2020, or Parents’ Guide, which includes detailed info our curriculum, approach, outreach, and much more.
+You may learn more about us by reading our Parents’ Guide, which includes detailed info about our curriculum, approach and much more.

 There are several ways to get started with us.
 Learn more about us by viewing the video to the left, reading the sections at the bottom of this page, or beginning with one of the shaded sections here.

 We have a wide variety of sponsorship opportunities for corporations.
 Annual sponsors receive universal recognition whereas event and program sponsors receive specific recognition.
 Participation in all events is sold separately.
-Visit our Sponsorship page for more details or contact George Maxe at firstname.lastname@example.org or 408-288-2937.
+Visit our Sponsorship page for more details or contact Judy Dixon Deaton at email@example.com or 408-508-4881.

 Attend One of Our Fundraising Events